cosmos/ibc-rs/docs/architecture/adr-005-handlers-redesign.md

     /// Called upon successful client update.
     ///
-    /// Implementations are expected to use this to record the specified time
+    /// Implementations are expected to use this to record the host time
-    /// and height as the time at which this update (or header) was processed. fn store_update_meta(
+    /// and height as when this update (or header) was processed. fn store_update_meta(&mut self, client_id: ClientId, height: Height) -> Result<(), Error>;
-        &mut self,
-        client_id: ClientId,
-        height: Height,
-        host_timestamp: Timestamp,
-        host_height: Height,
-    ) -> Result<(), Error>;

     /// Stores the given connection_end at path fn store_connection(